-Alibaba Group in 1999 began as a way to connect Chinese manufacturers with buyers overseas.
-It has since grown to be one of the most successful companies on the planet.
-As of June 2017, its market cap had grown to $360 billion.
-Clearly, founder Jack Ma is doing something right.
-What can eCommerce learn from the Alibaba B2B business model?
-Plenty.
+Just as Amazon is known to most Americans as an eCommerce giant, China’s eCommerce market is dominated by Alibaba.
+Started in 1999 as a way to connect Chinese manufacturers with buyers overseas, Alibaba Group has since grown to be one of the most prosperous companies in the world.
+As of 2022, its market cap had grown to $275 billion.

 Alibaba and B2B eCommerce: Open Sesame